mattgyver83/adbee/README.md

 >  2. If the operation requires it its going to run a dumpsys on the device to get some state information.
 >  3. The action should be run
 >  4. The adb session is closed by default.
 This is actually sort of important if you want to use multiple devices so unless you have good
-> reason no need to use -m|--maintain
+> reason no need to use -p|--preserve

 There is kind of a right way and wrong way to execute this since there is no syntax detection yet.